 Kentia Palm seeds are orange or red in colour and its fruits can take up to four years to mature.
 The mature Kentia Palm fruits are a pale dark red.

 You can remove them from the palm and soak them in warm water.
 After a few days you can then pull the fruits off the seeds.

 Clean the seeds so there is no remaining fruit residue which can cause fungi to grow.
 To germinate the seeds, you either need to place them in a sealable plastic bag with soil mix or put them in planting trays.

-Sow your Kentia Palm seeds about 15cm into well-draining soil or peat moss.
+Sow your Kentia Palm seeds about 15cm into well-draining soil.
 Water the soil so that the seeds are hydrated enough but be sure to drain out any extra moisture.

 If the seeds get too wet they will rot.
 Place the bag or planting trays in indirect sunlight or partial shade.
 You want to avoid direct sunlight and you’re aiming for temperatures between 18 and 24 degrees Celsius to help the germination process.

 If you are planting the seedlings outside, place them in partial shade.
 Kentia Palms must be at least 5 years old before they can grow in full sun.

 If you are growing indoors, do not place the container directly in front of windows.

 Transplanting Kentia Palm